micooz/bp/README.md

 ## Features

 * Running on all platform and all CPU architecture.
-* Socks5/HTTP/HTTPS proxy all in one port.
+* Socks5/HTTP/HTTPS/DNS proxy all in one port.
-* Multiple transport protocols: TCP, UDP as well as DNS proxy.
+* Support UDP over TCP.
+* Work with Linux Firewall(by iptables).
-* White list proxy.
+* White list control.

 ## Usage